huntdatacenter/docs/docs/faq/transfer.md

 ## External transfers (kistas)

 ### Can parties outside HUNT Cloud upload data to my lab?
 Yes.
-Remote parties can upload data directly to your lab utilizing the external kista service.
+Remote parties can upload data to your lab utilizing the external kista service.

 ### What is an external kista?
 External kista is our service for controlled data transfers between your lab and an external user outside HUNT Cloud.
 The transfer take place on a time-limited SFTP server that is dedicated for your specific data transaction.